Cinema of Romania: Romanian silent era films (1921-1930)

 In this period the film critic D. I. Suchianu made his debut, first in newspapers, then in 1929 in radio.
 Later on the critic Ion Filotti Cantacuzino also started broadcasting.

-It is worth noting what the princess-poet Elena Văcărescu (the princess who would have become Romania's first native-born queen had King Carol I not forcefully intervened to stop her idyll with prince Ferdinand) said in 1930 about the importance of the seventh art: "Having great power at its disposal, the cinema should work hard...toward the greatest good of peoples and what brings them together, that is, toward peace".
+The Romanian poet and aristocract Elena Văcărescu said in 1930 about the importance of the cinematic art: "Having great power at its disposal, the cinema should work hard...toward the greatest good of peoples and what brings them together, that is, toward peace".